 After submitting your OptomCAS application, each of the schools in which you applied will ask you to complete a secondary (or supplemental) application.
 These applications include additional short-essay prompts and are specific to each school.
 You should plan to complete the secondary applications within two-weeks of receipt.

-Yes, most Optometry schools will require applicants to submit three individual Letters of Evaluation as a part of their application.
+Yes, most Optometry schools will require applicants to typically submit 2-3 individual Letters of Evaluation as a part of their application.

 - One optometrist